 Located on the eastern side of the saddle, only a few kilometers from Hilo, it is located in the wettest area of Big Island.
 The cave entrance is overgrown with plants, long, thin roots reach all the way down to the floor of the lava tube.
 The cave entrance is a collapsed part of the roof, so it resembles a pit with steep walls.
 Visitors enter the cave safely on a concrete staircase, which goes down to the floor overgrown with ferns.

 Despite the stair and a short trail in the entrance area, the cave is not developed.
 The floor is uneven, there is often the need to climb a little.
-There is a low passage and its necessary to crawl.
+There is a low passage and it is necessary to crawl.
 We recommend various sources of light per person, appropriate clothes, especially sturdy shoes.
-If you have, a hard hat with a headlamp would be a good idea too.
-The area around the cave entrance is well developed with ample parking, and rest rooms, which makes it a popular picnic area close to the capital.
+If you have, a helmet with a headlamp would be a good idea too.
+The area around the cave entrance is well developed with ample parking, and restrooms, which makes it a popular picnic area close to the capital.
 But is seems most people climb down the stair, peek into the cave, and then go to their barbecue and beer.
 If you want to see more of the cave go prepared.

 This lava flow, and also the cave, were formed in historic times, in 1881.
 The lava flow towards Hilo was a great threat for the city.
 Princess Ruth Ke'elikolani came to the end of the lava flow and prayed to Pele to spare the city right in front of the flowing lava.
 Her prayers were answered, the flow stopped only 2 km from the city.